Wholesome Delicious

 To supplement their income during the Great Depression, the family began to raise extra pigs and sell the meat to neighbors and friends.
 Based on old family recipes, Conrad and his wife, Martha, began to make and sell sausage and scrapple which became so popular that they received requests for more.
 To meet the demand, more pigs were raised and the Langenfelder family farm gradually evolved from growing vegetables to raising animals and field crops.

-Direct meat sales were discontinued in the late 1950’s, but the family maintained the tradition of sausage and scrapple making.
-Thirty years ago, Dutch and Pat Langenfelder and their children, Jennifer, Bill and Kristen, the 5th and 6th generations, relocated the family farm to Kent County on Maryland’s Eastern Shore to continue the legacy.
+Direct meat sales were discontinued in the late 1950’s, but the family maintained the tradition of sausage and scrapple making. in the 1980’s, Dutch and Pat Langenfelder and their children, Jennifer, Bill and Kristen, the 5th and 6th generations, relocated the family farm to Kent County on Maryland’s Eastern Shore and currently train an enthusiastic 7th generation continuing the legacy.